 I went back to Melbourne, my favourite city in the world, and even celebrated my 30th birthday there on the 14th of January 2018.

 I met dozens of new people and some of them are still good friends today, such as the three Danish people I travelled with on Vancouver Island.
 I’ll also never forget our group of Banana Friends on Maui, the few friends I had in Auckland, my travelmates on the Australian West Coast and in Tasmania, my hiking partners in the United States, the people I met in New Zealand when I was backpacking the country in February and March and of course my friend Jeff who joined me in Japan…

 And all of that eventually came to a perfect ending at the end of May in San Francisco, with five days exploring this wonderful city and partying almost every night with the people of my hostel.

 So yes, I was definitely doing the right thing, yes, everything I was hoping for was real, and yes, the magic happened again, just like I believed it would.
-When is it going to happen again?
+Will it happen one more time in South America?

 Looking forward very much to more travel stories 🙂

 There will be a lot more in the future, don’t worry about it 😉